liquity/dev/README.md

 The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for Tellor:

 - `Frozen` (for both oracles): last price update more than 3 hours ago
-- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Chainlink) or zero (Tellor)
+- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Chainlink) or zero (Tellor).
+Chainlink is considered broken if either the response for the latest round _or_ the response for the round before the latest fails one of these conditions.
 - `PriceChangeAboveMax` (Chainlink only): higher than 50% deviation between two consecutive price updates

 There is also a return condition `bothOraclesLiveAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual difference between the two reported prices is below 3%.

-The PriceFeed contract fetches the current price from Chainlink and changes its state (called `Status`) according to the following logic:
+The PriceFeed contract fetches the current price and previous price from Chainlink and changes its state (called `Status`) according to the following logic:

 - `usingChainlink`: Initial system state that is maintained as long as Chainlink is working properly, i.e. neither broken nor frozen nor exceeding the maximum price change threshold.
-PriceFeed first fetches the previous round's price data from Chainlink and then does the following:
+PriceFeed then does the following:

    - If Chainlink's current price data is broken or if it exceeds the maximum deviation threshold from the previous round's price data, PriceFeed fetches the price from Tellor and proceeds depending on the following cases:
      - Tellor is broken: switch to `bothOraclesSuspect` and return last good price